-Winter is an excellent time to work.
-The benefits are frozen ground, dormant perennials, inactive gardens and defoliated trees.
-The cold and sterile-like conditions of winter offer us the opportunity to prune trees and shrubs that are susceptible to, or under pressure from insect and disease problems.
-Trees that have infectious fungal or bacterial disease can have these infected branches pruned out in the winter and greatly reduce the risk of spreading the disease.
+Winter trees are an excellent time to work on the structure of trees.
+The benefits are frozen ground, dormant perennials, inactive gardens, and defoliated winter trees.
+The cold and sterile-like conditions of winter offer us the opportunity to prune winter trees and shrubs that are susceptible to, or under pressure from insect and disease problems.
+Trees that have the infectious fungal or bacterial disease can have these infected branches pruned out in the winter and greatly reduce the risk of spreading the disease.

 We perform appraisals and consultations all winter.
-Tree value can be determined with or without leaves.
-A tailor-made management plan, created with goals in mind for a homeowner, golf course superintendents and municipalities.
+Winter tree value can be determined with or without leaves.
+A tailor-made management plan, created with goals in mind for a homeowner, golf course superintendents, and municipalities.
 There are a number of benefits to having plans in place before spring arrives.

-Yes, Wachtel works winters.
-Call your Wachtel Tree Science Certified Arborist today so you don’t miss out on the opportunities winter brings.
+Yes, Wachtel works on trees in winters.
+Call your Wachtel Tree Science Certified Arborist today so you don’t miss out on the opportunities winter trees bring.

 The Importance of In-Person Tree Diagnoses